Quotient-Space Diffusion Models: Experiments

-\textbf{Results.} The results are presented in \tabref{structure_results_all} for the GEOM-QM9 and GEOM-DRUGS datasets.
-As shown, our proposed quotient-space diffusion framework consistently outperforms prior methods and alignment techniques in terms of generation quality on both datasets.
-Our framework reduces learning difficulty by removing redundant components, enabling us to further improve the performance of the ET-Flow framework\footnote{We reproduce the results using the released configurations: \url{https://github.com/shenoynikhil/ETFlow}.
-Due to changes in the data processing pipeline, our reproduced results do not exactly match those reported in the original paper.} on both datasets.
-On the GEOM-QM9 dataset, our quotient-space diffusion model framework surpasses strong baselines such as MCF~\citep{wang2023swallowing} and the ET-Flow framework with other heuristic alignment methods among most of the RMSD-based metrics.
-On the GEOM-DRUGS dataset, our framework not only significantly surpasses the ET-Flow baseline with heuristic alignment methods, since these methods are incompatible with training, but also achieves competitive performance against the larger MCF-L (242M) model~\citep{wang2023swallowing} on the Precision metrics.
+\textbf{Results.} As shown in \tabref{structure_results_all}, our quotient-space diffusion framework consistently outperforms prior methods and alignment-based treatments in terms of generation quality,\footnote{We reproduce the results using the released configurations: \url{https://github.com/shenoynikhil/ETFlow}.
+Due to changes in the data processing pipeline, our reproduced results do not exactly match those reported in the original paper.} due to its merits to reduce learning difficulty by leveraging the symmetry while guaranteeing a correct sampler.
+On both datasets, our framework significantly improves over the vanilla ET-Flow and outperforms alignment-based methods, and even surpasses strong baselines such as MCF \citep{wang2023swallowing} on GEOM-QM9 and achieves competitive precision results with the much larger MCF-L (242M) model \citep{wang2023swallowing} on GEOM-DRUGS.
+The alignment-based methods often even degrade the performance, due to the incompatibility between their new learning targets and the samplers. \appxref{expm-acceleration} verifies the faster training by quotient-space diffusion, and the advantages under other sampling settings.